-You might need to wander down some dimly lit alleys or open some unmarked doors to discover Sydney’s best whiskey bars, but we can assure you it’s well worth the effort.
+You might need to wander down some dimly lit alleys or open some unmarked doors to discover Sydney’s best whisky bars, but we can assure you it’s well worth the effort.
 Maybe you like a sweet and potent shot of America’s finest; maybe you’re more slanted towards a fine Scottish single malt whisky that’s old enough to order its own whisky.
 Whatever your flavour, these are the venues that’ll cater to your every malt, grain and wheat-based whim.

 Sydney is now leading the country in small specialty venues, catering to an increasingly demanding and knowledgable clientele who know the difference between Islay and Speyside, and who are always on the lookout to try new things, drink their favourites in new ways and listen to what the bartender has to offer.
-Whether you’re a newbie to the brown spirit or a malt master – check out the 15 best whiskey bars in Sydney for your fix.
+Whether you’re a newbie to the brown spirit or a malt master – check out the 14 best whisky bars in Sydney for your fix.

 1. The Baxter Inn

-In true small venue style, this blink-and-you’ll-miss-it bar is tucked in an alley behind an alley and boasts arguably the largest collection of whiskey in Australia – scrap that – the Southern hemisphere.
+In true small venue style, this blink-and-you’ll-miss-it bar is tucked in an alley behind an alley and boasts arguably the largest collection of whisky in Australia – scrap that – the Southern hemisphere.
 Well-dressed bartenders in clinical white aprons pour out drops from all around the world, including some of the rarest vintages out there, as well as their own house-aged stuff from the secret cellar that sits off the main room.
 Come for a cocktail before dinner, order a ploughman’s plate, call the restaurant to cancel your reservation and drink your way through the continents one nip at a time.

 Address: 152-156 Clarence St, Sydney NSW 2000